Electronics Projects: Mods/Repairs

 Unfortunately, since the Switch actually needs to deal with heat there isn't a lot to see through the back.

 Honestly apart from the battery (and the screen. the screen did suck), this shell swap wasn't too bad.
-The quality of the shell was pretty good in terms of fits and tolerances (which I extremely can't say for every shell swap I've done), and the process was mostly just screws and ribbon cables like any other handheld... just a lot of them.
+The quality of the shell was pretty good in terms of fits and tolerances (which I certainly can't say for every shell swap I've done), and the process was mostly just screws and ribbon cables like any other handheld... just a lot of them.
 Keeping everything organized was pretty essential, even with a step-by-step guide video to follow.

 The DS didn't need a fan and heatpipe!